ERAS OF COMPUTATION

 ANALOG .
 ANTIKYTHERA MECHANISM .
 1st computer ever created

-For this Interactive and Immersive project, I explored the three key eras of computation: the Analog Era, Digital Era, and Quantum Era.
-Inspired by physicist Michio Kaku and his studies in string theory and quantum mechanics, I aimed to represent the evolution of computers through abstract art.
-Each era is depicted visually, capturing the distinct technological advancements that have shaped our world.
-The project also incorporates an interactive element, allowing users to remotely draw using Leap Motion technology with their left hand.
-This forces viewers to relearn and adapt, mirroring the continual evolution of computation itself.
+For this interactive and immersive project, I explored the three transformative eras of computation: Analog, Digital, and Quantum.
+Drawing inspiration from physicist Michio Kaku and his work in string theory and quantum mechanics, I translated the evolution of computing into abstract visual forms.
+Each era is represented through distinct visuals that reflect the technological breakthroughs shaping our world.
+The project also features an interactive component using Leap Motion technology, allowing users to draw remotely with their left hand—challenging them to adapt in real time, much like the continuous evolution of computation itself.

 DIGITAL .
 ABSTRACT . linear lines and repetition representing binary code